ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

       example, among many others: tasks, eBPF programs or maps, active TCP connections).
 Pinned to the eBPF virtual file system, they can be dumped (simply with `cat`) to iterate over the selected objects and print a number of information about them.
-This is very similar, but more flexible, that what procfs already offers.
-It is even possible to preload and attach some iterators at boot time, so that listing eBPF programs and maps is available at all times.
+This is very similar to what procfs already offers, although more flexible.
+It is even possible to preload
+      and attach some iterators at boot time, so that listing eBPF programs and maps is available at all times.
 Bpftool, BCC tools, bpftrace, and perf all have support for iterators (at various degrees of progress).